 No monetary refund if you advise us after 5PM 1st June 2020.

-SPECIAL COVID-19 REFUND POLICY
+ADDITIONAL COVID-19 REFUND POLICY

-For refunds please email
+For details please email

 In the event that the event course is, in the opinion of the event organisers or land managers, unsafe (for example by reason of heavy rain, high winds, bushfires, "acts of god"), organisers may, in their sole discretion, attempt to re-route the course, find an alternative shortened course or cancel the event.
 Organisers also reserve the right to cancel the event for any other reason, which may include but is not limited to terrorism and war.
 If the event is cancelled, re-routed or shortened, a transfer to the 2021 event will be made.
 Due to the scale of the event and travel & commitment involved by competitors, it is not practical to re-schedule the event to any other weekend.